This post was most recently updated on March 23rd, 2021

 5. Steamer Pans to Freeze Meat without Plastic

-Steamer pans are the pans used in bain-maries for buffet meals at hotels etc, Gastronorm is the most well known brand.
+Steamer pans are the pans used in bain-maries for buffet meals at hotels etc, Gastronorm is the most well known brand, these are similar to a that you might keep things in the in, but they are made of stainless steel.

 These pans aren’t cheap, but they should last forever.
 They are stainless steel so won’t react with your food and they are stack-able.
 Perfect for the freezer!